kodethon/KoDrive/README.md

   ```
 2. The person sharing their directory will then provide a **directory key** to link with:

-  _**CAUTION**: linking will merge the 2 directories and grant access to **everything in BOTH** directories.
-This can lead to the sharing of sensitive data as well as conflicts.
-It is recommended for a receiver to link while in an empty directory.
-See [conflicts](https://github.com/Jvlythical/KoDrive#conflicts) for more information._

   ```sh
   $ kodrive link <DIRECTORY-KEY>
   ```

+  **Note**: linking will synchronize both directories; it is recommended for a receiver to link an empty directory.

 ## Share Directories